teenkevo/medug/README.md

 # medug
 MedUG: An ecosystem for democratising health data in the Uganda medical landscape.
-The challenges, the opportunities and the future outlook.